Updated May 29, 2023

 - Hide/ Show Tools and Panels – Use the Tab key to hide or show the tools and panels dialog box.

 - Cloning a layer – Use the Alt key with a drag to clone the selected layer.

 - Change the layer Opacity – Use the Number keys to change the opacity of the selected layer.

-- Select the Text on the layer – Double-click on the Thumbnail in Layers Panel to select all the text in the selected layer.
+- Select the text on the layer – Double-click the Thumbnail in Layers Panel to select all the text in the selected layer.

 - Modify the Kerning and tracking of a text – Use the Alt key with the Right and left arrow to change the kerning and tracking of the selected text.

 - Alignment of the text – Use the Ctrl+ Shift + L/C/R for the Alignment of the text.
 L is for Left, C is for Centre, and R is for Right.

 - To activate the Eyedropper tool while painting – Use the Alt key with the painting tools to activate the Eyedropper tool.